mofasass/match-overview-widget/README.md

 }
 ```

 1.  `filter` - Array<string> - list of filters to match against the highlights.
 Only matches from these filters will show up in the widget.
-In order to show the proper logo the logo images must be referenced in the CSS file pointed by `customCssUrl`.
 2. `combineFilters` - boolean - if true will use all the filters that are also with the highlights mixing different tournaments together
-3. `customCssUrl` - string - path to load operator-specific CSS from.
-The default value customizes the logo shown as well the background color.
-4. `customCssUrlFallback` - string - path to load CSS from in case customCssUrl does not exist
 5. `pollingInterval` - number - interval in milliseconds to get new live data from live matches
 6. `pollingCount` - number - maximum number of matches to poll for live data at the same time
 7. `eventsRefreshInterval` - number - interval in milliseconds to look for live events